-A bone scan is a test that detects areas of increased or decreased bone activity.
-These may indicate bone injury or disease.
-Radioactive isotopes and tracer chemicals are used to highlight problem areas.
+A bone scan is a test to look for changes in bone activity, such as injury or disease.
+It uses radioactive isotopes and tracer chemicals to highlight problem areas.

 Some people worry about the use of radioactive material in a bone scan.
-The amount of radioactivity is small, though larger than you would receive from common x-ray procedures, like a chest x-ray or dental x-ray.
-The radioactive material is eliminated from the body within 2-3 days.
+The amount of radioactivity is small and passes from the body in 2 to 3 days.

+You will be asked to remove any jewelry.
 You will lie on your back on an imaging table.
 A camera above and below the table will slowly scan you.
-You may be asked to move into various positions as the scan is done.
-It is important to lie still when not told to move.
-The camera will be able to detect small amounts of radioactivity in the injected material.
+You may be asked to change positions as the scan is done.
+You will be asked to remain still.
+The camera will detect small amounts of radioactivity in the injected material.
 This will allow the doctor to see areas where there may be bone injury or disease.

-You will be in the scanner for 20-60 minutes.
+You will be in the scanner for 20 to 60 minutes.
 Sometimes another scan is done after 24 hours.

-If your bone tissue is healthy, your scan will show that the chemical has spread evenly to all of your bones.
-If there is an area of disease, darker or lighter areas (hot or cold spots) will be seen on the scan.
-These will show the areas with abnormally active bone breakdown or repair.
+If your bone tissue is healthy, the scan will show that the chemical has spread evenly to all of your bones.
+If there is an area of disease, darker or lighter areas will be seen on the scan.
+These will show the areas with abnormal bone activity.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases